learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 ### Offers Better Data Control

-Compartmentalizing code also has a secondary effect - by encapsulating our data in a `class`, we can protect that data from unexpected changes.
-When using local variables like `let name = "Evan"`, the variable is vulnerable to change from any function, and functions will do what they are programmed to do, regardless of the data they are given.
+By encapsulating our data in a `class`, we can protect that data from unexpected changes.
+When using local variables like `let name = "Evan"`, the variable is vulnerable to change from any function.
+Functions, meanwhile, will do what they are programmed to do, regardless of the data they are given.
 They are oblivious.

 ```js
 function sayHello(nameOfPerson) {